All Episodes

 In any case, the open prostitution and violence is what Hispanics bring.

-They lie, they try to deceive you whenever confronted, they're dangerous for an unfit and improperly trained police officer.
+They're dangerous for an unfit and improperly trained police officer.

-Unfortunately, we have a lot of people in the department who are physically unfit and play games, trying to baby talk these violent criminals into submission.
+Unfortunately, we have a lot of people in the department who are physically unfit and play games trying to baby talk these violent criminals into submission.

 We once had one of the best medium-sized police departments.

-The training was ongoing, physical standards were high.
+The training was ongoing.

 We even had two former Navy SEALs as patrol officers.